g0dEngineer/AURA_AEON_HUMAN/README.md

 7. Python Text To Sound Generator
 8. Bind function via face it, so when rig moves, armature and bones move.
 Also enables Pose Lib creation which is fed to lipsynch rhubarb.
 Do faceitbind, then repeat hack 5.
 Bind only moves eyes.
 Hack 5 enables face/jaw/mouth movement.

-Note [1] Bind will dupliocate head, eyes etc. Move duplicates to a clone folder and hide/disable that folder.
+Note [1] Bind will duplicate head, eyes etc. Move duplicates to a clone folder and hide/disable that folder.
 Note [2] I bind with scale factor 1.
-100will dissapear the mesh.
+A scale of 100, may make the mesh dissappear.

-Note [3[ -Eyes won't move , neither teeth, tounge, unless the 3d objects are parented to respective armatures.
+Note [3[ -Eyes won't move , neither teeth, tongue, unless the 3d objects are parented to respective armatures.

 Do the following.
 My reminder written from memory for parenting eyes to eyes armature, teeth to teeth armature.: Select Mesh (origin to geom) > Shift + S > Cursor to Selected > Select Rig > Select Bonelayer > Select appropriate bone > Shift + S > Selected to Cursor > Select Mesh Again + Select Rig > Ctrl + P > Bone (Parent mesh, to rig)

 Note, bug when parenting takes place, object/child scales up , and relocates top screen.
-Solution is to scale backto appropriate, and manually relocate.
-To make things easier duplicae object before process, colour duplicate separately, like a bright purple, to make rematching of child easier, as duplicate would stay in place with default size.
+Solution is to scale back to appropriate, and manually relocate.
+To make things easier use duplicate objects from "Note[1] binding..." earlier, colour duplicate separately, like a bright purple, to make rematching of child easier, as duplicate would stay in place with default size.

 9. Hack for deletion of rouge bones: Some rouge bones caused animation to distort aeon human head very disturbingly.
 To fix this

 I programmatically removed these bones.
 Why?
-These bones in edit mode dissapeared, despite bones being checkedin overlay.
+These bones in edit mode dissapeared, despite bones being checked in overlay.

 See scripts : delete_rouge_bones.py and associated scripts in preprocessing_for_armature_weighting.py.
 You don't need to worry about these, as the scene was saved after deletion of these rouge bones.